panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 1st Telco.md

 #### C. File transfer

 File transfer solutions are core to this WP (needed in different tasks).
-We discussed the possibilities to explore for differenbt needs
+We discussed the possibilities to explore for different solution for diffrent needs
 FTS3, ONE DATA and  Globus Online.

 #### D. AAI